jwCheng28/Life_Simulation/README.md

 In particular, the current goal is to create the famous Conway's Game of Life.
 In the future, I might add in more simulations if I find anything interesting.

+## Try Out the Simulation
+Press this link to play with the simulation: https://jwcheng28.github.io/Life_Simulation/

 ## Conway's Game of Life
 Conway's Game of Life is quite interesting as the rules are fairly simple, but the possibility are endless.